spectrum-health-systems/MAWS/Documentation/Sourcecode/MAWS.md

 # **MAWS** NAMESPACE
 The MAWS namespace is the entry point for MAWS.
 When you make a MAWS request via a ScriptLink event, this is where that request ends up.

-As it is mostly a "clearing house" for MAWS Requests, there is only one class ("`MAWS.asmx.cs`") and two methods ("`GetVersion()`",  `RunScript()`), and those methods are fairly generic - all other functionality/logic is handled by external namespaces/classes/methods/files.
+As it is mostly a "clearing house" for MAWS Requests, there is only one class (`MAWS.asmx.cs`) and two methods ("`GetVersion()`", "`RunScript()`"), and those methods are fairly generic - all other functionality and logic is handled by external code.
 This means that things here rarely change, so ScriptLink events have a known, stable target.

 #### Important!